 London-based artist Tomma Abts (German, born 1967) has a remarkably singular and rigorous approach to contemporary painting.
 Since 1998, she has remained committed to producing acrylic and oil-on-canvas works, mainly in the same 19.8 x 15 inch (48 x 38 centimeter) portrait format.
 Abts’s works are powerfully magnetic—simultaneously muted and charged, offbeat and rich.
-This exhibition, co-organized by the Art Institute and the Serpentine Galleries, London, brings together the artist’s work from 2002 through 2017, offering a rare opportunity to experience Abts’s distinctive vision.

 In addition to her chosen dimensions, Abts’s painting is shaped by other self-imposed parameters: she works with basic formal elements—arcs, circles, planes, polygons, and stripes—that she carefully layers, juxtaposes, and interweaves in ways both subtle and eccentric.
 She adds highlights and shadows, transforming two-dimensional canvases into complex illusory spaces.
 Rarely does she work with a preconceived notion of the final composition.
 Instead, Abts begins with loose washes of color and shapes that enable the work to unfold gradually.
 The artist’s additive technique, building up forms and colors on the same canvas—sometimes over a number of years—constitutes an evolutionary process that is embodied in the composition of the finished painting.
 In their final iterations, the forms and figures display a tension between their status as fixed images and their apparent potential for movement.